yunkon-kim/transx/examples/mariadb-migration/README.md

 2. Transfer backup files to the target server (rsync)
 3. Database restoration on the target MariaDB

-Supported migration scenarios:
+Supported migration modes:

+1. **Direct Mode**: One-step direct transfer between source and destination

-- Local migration (testing on the same machine)
+   - Local-to-local (testing on the same machine)
-- Remote migration (migrating to another machine)
-- Server to VM migration (transferring database from existing server to VM)
+   - Local-to-remote (local source to a remote destination)
+   - Remote-to-local (remote source to local destination)

+2. **Relay Mode**: Two-step transfer where both source and destination are remote
-- Relay migration (when both source and target are remote, the local system acts as an intermediary)
+   - Source → Local Machine → Destination (local system acts as an intermediary)

 ## Prerequisites